visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Data Residency, Privacy and Security

 - Residency: Users may select a preferred data residency during signup.
-We have USA, EU (Belgium), and Canada storage options.
+We have USA (Virginia), EU (Belgium), and Canada (Toronto) storage options.
 Enterprise users can request more countries data storage.
   Security: We use SOC2 certified service providers MongoDB, Google, CloudFlare and Plaid for data storage and transaction processing respectively.
 We also have implemented 5 advanced and commercially reasonable security measures, including AES encryption, role-based access controls, and 2FA.
 Details at bookeeping.ai/security.
 - Privacy: Users have the right to access, correct, or delete their personal and financial data in compliance with GDPR, CCPA, or other applicable data protection laws.
 Our Privacy Policy explains how we collect and use data, available at bookeeping.ai/privacy-policy.
 - Security: We employ robust security measures to protect your data.
 For full details of our security practices, please visit https://bookeeping.ai/en/security.

-## How to upload files in Bookkeeping
+## How to upload files in Bookkeeping AI Drive

 Chat with files is ideal for text-based documents, financial tables may not be read well currently.
 You can upload PDF, DOCX, TEXT, and IMAGE files and then interact with the files